Gamutvision™ is a powerful utility for exploring color management. With it you can

 Embedded ICC profiles.
 Gamutvision cannot read ICC color profiles embedded in image files.
 This only affects the Image color difference function.
 You must enter the appropriate ICC profile.

 Device-link profiles.
 Gamutvision does not currently support device-link profiles.
 We hope to add that capability in the future.
 If you try to read a device-link profile, you may get an error that terminates Gamutvision, and this error may repeat when you try to reopen it.
-If this happens, either (A) delete gamutvision.ini, which is located in the Gamutvision installation folder (C:\Program files\Gamutvision in English language installations), or (B) edit gamutvision.ini (a simple ASCII text file), and remove the line with the offending file.
+If this happens, either (A) delete the [gamvis] section of imatest-v2.ini, following the recommendations in A module that formerly worked has stopped working, or (B) edit imatest-v2.ini (a simple ASCII text file), and remove the line with the offending file name in the [gamvis] section.
 There is no need to replace it.

 Printing.
 The Gamutvision window cannot be printed directly due to compiler limitations.
-You must print it from an image editor after either (a) saving it and opening it in the editor or (b) copying it to the clipboard using Alt-PrintScreen, then pasting it into the image editor.
+You must print it from an image editor after either (a) saving it and opening it in the editor or (b) copying it to the clipboard using Alt-PrintScreen (in Windows), then pasting it into the image editor.
 Irfanview is a nice free image viewer that does the job well.